Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Abstract

 \section{Abstract}

 Handling missing node features is a key challenge for deploying Graph Neural Networks (GNNs) in real-world domains such as healthcare and sensor networks.
 Existing studies mostly address relatively benign scenarios, namely benchmark datasets with (a) high-dimensional but sparse node features and (b) incomplete data generated under \emph{Missing Completely At Random (MCAR)} mechanisms.
 For (a), we theoretically prove that high sparsity substantially limits the information loss caused by missingness, making all models appear robust and preventing a meaningful comparison of their performance.
 To overcome this limitation, we introduce one synthetic and three real-world datasets with dense, semantically meaningful features.
 For (b), we move beyond MCAR and design evaluation protocols with more realistic missingness mechanisms.
-Moreover, we provide a theoretical background to state explicit assumptions on the missingness process and analyze their implications for different methods.
-Building on this analysis, we propose \gnnmask, a simple yet effective \rebuttal{baseline} for node classification with incomplete feature data.
-Experiments show that \gnnmask\ \rebuttal{is competitive with respect to} specialized architectures across diverse datasets and missingness regimes.
+Moreover, we provide a theoretical background to state explicit assumptions on the missingness process and analyze their implications for different methods. \ff{Building on this analysis, we show that a simple baseline adapted to the graph domain is competitive with respect to specialized architectures across diverse datasets and missingness regimes.\footnote{Code available at \url{https://github.com/francescoferrini/gnnmim}.}}